-In July of 2015, right after I returned from my Iceland expedition, I knew my life could not go on as it had.
+In 2015, right after I returned from my Iceland expedition, I knew my life could not go on as it had.
 My three-year relationship was nearing completion.
 It didn't feel right anymore to be tied to one location, as amazing as Crested Butte, Colorado is, and tied to a job that kept me on someone else's schedule, building someone else's dream, and necessitating staying in one place.

 I wanted the freedom to say yes to opportunities that came my way and the freedom to dream up my own.
 The pull to follow adventure and a more creative lifestyle was too strong.
 I had dreamed my entire life of living in a van, having lived in cars and jeeps at various points along the way, and the timing was perfect.